kaazing/gateway/doc/management/p_monitor_jmx.md

     </figcaption>
     </figure>
 8. Click one of the session IDs.
 The session data exposed by the MBeans displays.
-Here, you can examine the user sessions on ${the.gateway}.
+Here, you can examine the user sessions on the Gateway.

 <a name="examine_jconsole"></a>Get Started with JMX Monitoring
 --------------------------------------------------------------